lc587/id-fraud-risk-analytics/README.md

-# Identity Authentication Login Analytics
+# Fraud Identity Login Analytics

 In this project, we explored some of important features for fraud analytics, for instance, suspicious login attempts, high-frequency failed logins, multiple device logins, and frequent switches between geographic locations.
 These metrics serve as monitoring signals to detect potential fraudulent activity.
 Using information from a hacker IP dataset, we also analyzed known attack attempts and account takeover incidentsto have a bigger picture of the platform security and risk.